Australopithecus deyiremeda: Anatomy

 Despite being so early, the jaws of A. deyiremeda show some similarities to those of the later Homo and Paranthropus.
 The jaw jutted out somewhat (prognathism) at perhaps a 39-degree angle, similar to most other early hominins.
 The cheekbone is positioned more forward than most A. afarensis specimens.
-Unlike A. afarensis but like Paranthropus, the walls of the cheek teeth are inclined rather than coming straight up.
+Unlike Australopithecus afarensis but like Paranthropus, the walls of the cheek teeth are inclined rather than coming straight up.
 The upper canines are proportionally smaller than those of other Australopithecus, but are otherwise morphologically similar to those of A. anamensis.
 The cheek teeth are quite small for an early hominin, and the first molar is the smallest reported for an adult Pliocene hominin.
 Nonetheless, the enamel was still thick as other early hominins, and the enamel on the second molar is quite high and more similar to P. robustus.
 The jawbone, though small, is robust and more similar to that of Paranthropus.

 In 2012, a 3.4-million-year-old partial foot, BRT-VP-2/73, was recovered from Woranso–Mille.
 It strongly diverges from contemporary and later hominins by having a dextrous big toe like the earlier Ardipithecus ramidus, and consequently has not been assigned to a species.
 Though more diagnostic facial elements have since been discovered in the area, they are not clearly associated with the foot.